Peter Ghyczy

-Peter Ghyczy (born 1 December 1940 in Budapest) is a German designer of Hungarian origin, who lives in the Netherlands.
+Peter Ghyczy (1 December 1940 – 10 March 2022) was a German designer of Hungarian origin, who lived in the Netherlands.

 Biography

 Peter Ghyczy, child of a widespread aristocratic family, grew up in Buda, a fine district of Budapest.
 After the invasion of the Red Army 1945, in which his father was killed, he was sent to the family's property Vásárosnameny in the Puszta plains, where he also visited the village school.
 In 1947 he was brought to Belgium by the International Red Cross for one year, where he learned French.

 After the family was expropriated of their estate, he returned to his mother in Budapest, where he finished primary school.
 From 1954 on he attended the Benedictine Secondary School in Pannonhalma connected to a famous monastery.
 1956, after the crushing of the Hungarian uprising against the communist regime, he fled with his mother and brother via Vienna to Bonn.